googlearchive/polybuild/README.md

 If you have a more advanced use case than is provided, please copy the equivalent portions of the command line or gulp internals as a starting point.

-To use "maximum crush" on the command line add the flag `--maximum-crush`
+Example of options usage on the command line with flags:

 ```
-polybuild --maximum-crush index.html
+polybuild index.html --maximum-crush --suffix customsuffix
 ```

 You can use options in gulp, like in this example